ammarKhazaa/flashlight-detection/README.md

 # flashlight-detection
-detect flah light with opencv
+detect flash light with opencv just run python file the camera will open turn on your mobile flash